History

 On September 26, 1997 is inducted into Guitar Center's Rockwalk in Hollywood and Nashville along with Chet Atkins, James Burton, Duane Eddy, and Hank Garland. (click for more pics)

-Scotty, D.J. and George Harrison - April 1999
+Scotty, D.J. with Robert Plant on May 1, 1999 and George Harrison on April 28, 1999

 In April of 1999 toured again in the UK with DJ. and met George Harrison and Robert Plant while there.
 That July was honored by a gathering of UK guitar legends in Sir George Martins studio while Gibson Guitars unveils the limited production Scotty Moore signature ES-295.